rederikus/AllSky-Camera-Raspberry-Pi/README.md

 The numbers output from sunwait are used as the basis for writing a daily crontab file.
 The crontab file then (via cron, of course) controls what happens and when.

-In use the camera takes a single 800 x 600 jpg image every 60 seconds.
+In use the camera takes a single 800 x 600 jpg image every 2 or 4 minutes Day or Night.
 Once every 3 minutes it takes the image to concatenate into one of two movies for day and night.
 The movies run at 8 fps with the aim of making two daily movies of about 30 seconds each.
 The device does not keep data once it has been depassed.
 This means you can run the AllSky Cam from an 8GB or smaller microSD card,